laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 6: MCP Server Configuration (Error Handling)
 **Task Description:**
-Attempt to use vibe-tools to execute the `read_query` tool with an incorrect SQLite MCP server configuration (wrong path in config).
-When calling vibe-tools mcp run for specify this that "ONLY mcp-server-sqlite should be used"
+Attempt to use laravelgpt to execute the `read_query` tool with an incorrect SQLite MCP server configuration (wrong path in config).
+When calling laravelgpt mcp run for specify this that "ONLY mcp-server-sqlite should be used"

 **Expected Behavior:**
 - The command should fail with a clear error message